 How Can a Trade Secret Lawyer Help?

 In the event someone has obtained your company’s trade secret information unlawfully, a trade secret lawyer can help.
 They will help you take the necessary steps to prevent further disclosure and/or seek recovery of damages to your company.
 In the event of disclosure, time is often of the essence.
 A lawyer familiar with the process can initiate a lawsuit seeking to enjoin or restrict others, including your company’s former employees, from disclosing or using your company’s trade secret information.
-Additionally, quick assessment and advice regarding maintaining and/or searching for forensic evidence related to an unlawful disclosure can be essential for subsequent litigation.
+Additionally, quick assessment and advice regarding maintaining and/or searching for forensic evidence related to an unlawful disclosure can be essential for subsequent trade secret litigation.
 Ultimately, a trade secret lawyer can also seek to recover any damages you or your company has suffered from unauthorized use of your trade secrets.

 Rogge Dunn Group’s trade secret lawyers have extensive experience advising on trade secret protection issues and litigating trade secret disputes.
 To contact the business lawyers at Rogge Dunn Group, click here.